-Category Description

-Name of medicine/form/strength Comirnaty JN.1 30 micrograms/dose dispersion for injection COVID-19 mRNA Vaccine.
-Multidose vial that contains 6 doses of 0.3 mL.
-One dose (0.3 mL) contains 30 micrograms of bretovameran, a COVID-19 mRNA Vaccine (embedded in lipid nanoparticles).
+Category Description Name of medicine/form/strength Comirnaty JN.1 30 micrograms/dose dispersion for injection COVID-19 mRNA Vaccine.
+Multidose vial that contains 6 doses of 0.3 ml.
+One dose (0.3 ml) contains 30 micrograms of bretovameran, a COVID-19 mRNA Vaccine (embedded in lipid nanoparticles).
+Comirnaty JN.1 10 micrograms/dose dispersion for injection COVID-19 mRNA Vaccine.
+Single dose (0.3 ml) contains 10 micrograms of bretovameran, a COVID-19 mRNA Vaccine (embedded in lipid nanoparticles).

-(

-Category Description Spikevax JN.1 COVID-19 mRNA Vaccine 0.1mg/1ml dispersion for injection.
-Multidose vial that contains 5 doses of 0.5 ml each.
-One dose (0.5 ml) contains 50 micrograms of mRNA-1273.167, a COVID-19 mRNA Vaccine (embedded in lipid nanoparticles).
 Route of administration COVID-19 vaccines must be administered by intramuscular (IM) injection preferably into the deltoid area of the upper arm.
 Where administration into the deltoid is not possible the anterolateral thigh can be considered.
 Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
 If the individual receives medication/ treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication/treatment is administered.
 Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR is below the upper level of the therapeutic range, can receive intramuscular vaccination.
-A fine needle (23 or 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site without rubbing for at least 2 minutes.
-The individual/parent/carer should be informed about the risk of haematoma from the injection.
-Each vial contains at least the number of doses stated.
-It is normal for liquid to remain in the vial after withdrawing the final dose.
-Care should be taken to ensure a full dose is administered.
-Where a full dose cannot be extracted, the remaining volume should be discarded.
-The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
-In the
+A fine needle (23 or 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site without rubbing for at least 2